opennextjs-cloudflare CLI

 opennextjs-cloudflare support multiple commands, invoked via opennextjs-cloudflare <command>.

-The currently supported commands are build, populateCache, preview, deploy, and upload.
+The currently supported commands are build, populateCache, preview, deploy, upload, and migrate.

 You can list the commands by invoking pnpm opennextjs-cloudflare and get help with a given command by invoking pnpm opennextjs-cloudflare <command> --help.